MBernAca/PecubeGUI_Doc/docs/source/Run.rst

   :align: center

   **Figure 3.** Tab to set up the input parameters for Pecube.
 On the top left, you can check the name of your project (here: ‘PeGUI’)

+  The input parameters are presented by categories as referenced in the Pecube’s user guide.
+All the parameters are sorted in 9 categories: Topography, Time evolution, Thermal, Data, Tectonic, Output, Isostasy, Inversion, and Miscellaneous parameters.
+For more details on the meaning of each input parameter please refer to the Pecube’s user guide.
+However, you could access to a short description of each parameter by simply flying the mouse cursor over the parameter labels.
+After one second a text should appears describing the parameter.
+In the following, I provide a description of all the tabs, and how to provide the input parameters in PecubeGUI.
+For a detail description of the parameters, please refer to the Pecube user guide.